 Executive, Board Director, Entrepreneur

-RICHARD D TITUS - Executive, Entrepreneur, Board director and Advisor
+RICHARD D TITUS - Executive, Entrepreneur, Board Director and Coach

 RICHARD D TITUS

 Named one of the Wired 100 in 2010, serial entrepreneur and executive, “Titus”, has a passion for technology and innovation.
 He has co- founded a number of firms over his 20+ year career including leading digital agencies Razorfish & Schematic and mobile commerce start-up Prompt.ly - sold to Breezeworks in 2016, his fifth exit in a row.
 He has served on numerous boards of directors including the Producers Guild, video advertising platform Videoplaza, recruitment portal Jobsite, and iTV platform Teletext.

 Until February of 2017, Richard led customer experience for Samsung Electronics (CE / Visual Display division).
 While there, he served as the group leader for the global user experience and design teams in addition to US-based product planning and new product development functions for all Consumer Electronics.

 Titus split 2017-2018 between the emerging technology industry of blockchain and served as a coach, mentor, and advisor to a number of early-stage technology firms; both individually and as a mentor at the Creative Destruction Lab.

 Richard previously held senior leadership roles at the British Broadcasting Corporation (Future Media Controller) where he launched iPlayer and the BBC mobile service and subsequently served as CEO of Associated Northcliffe Digital the digital holding company of DMGT (the Daily Mail).